QinqinAndMacaulayCat/ml_project/docs/report.md

 ## 4. Conclusion

 In this project, we explored various machine learning models to predict corporate bond yield to maturity changes using firm-level fundamentals, market-based risk factors, and macroeconomic indicators.
-Our findings indicate that ensemble methods like LightGBM outperform traditional linear models in both regression and classification tasks.
-Regularization techniques such as ElasticNet did not yield significant improvements over linear models in this context.
-However, the improvement was modest, suggesting that further enhancements such as more accurate data, additional features, or alternative modeling approaches may be necessary to achieve substantial gains in predictive accuracy. textual disclosures, market microstructure signals), or alternative modeling frameworks that more directly account for regime shifts and rare credit events.
+Our findings indicate that ensemble methods like LightGBM provide noticeable gains in the classification task, where they outperform traditional linear models in terms of accuracy, precision, and recall.
+For the regression task, however, even flexible nonlinear models such as LightGBM, model stacking, and the tuned MLP deliver only modest improvements in MSE and relatively small positive out-of-sample $R^2$ compared with a simple linear benchmark.

 ## Appendix: